 About

-Sean Smith – a big man with a Greenland paddle chasing weekly paddling adventures with an emphasis on fun.
-Whether in his sea kayak or canoe, you can be sure he’s out there somewhere splashing around and having a bloody good time.
+Sean is a big man chasing weekly paddling adventures.
+Whether in a kayak, a canoe or a surfski, you can be sure he’s out there somewhere with his Team Fat Paddler mates surfing, rock gardening or just splashing around and having a bloody good time.

 The road to this point in the story had been long and dramatic.
 Sports injuries and two major vehicle accidents left Sean with an impressive list of reasons not to participate in an active lifestyle, with previous injuries including; nasal fractures (x14!) , femur fracture, femoral head fracture, rib fractures, multiple pelvis fractures, sacrum fractures, hand & finger fractures, ankle fracture, toe fractures and many more too numerous to list.